bufferapp/buffer-code-exercise-api/README.md

 # buffer-code-exercise-api

 This is a small api server which will be used in the Buffer interview code exercise.
+The api is available at `http://code-exercise-api.buffer.com`.

 ## Endpoints